sergeo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displey the lines of the file /etc/passwd do not contain bin
+Displey the lines of the file /etc/ssh/sshd_config starting by letter